What do we know about the new omicron mutant? | WTOP News

 What do we know about the new omicron mutant?

-It’s a descendent of the earlier super-contagious “stealth omicron” and has quickly gained ground in the United States.
+It’s a descendant of the earlier super-contagious “stealth omicron” and has quickly gained ground in the United States.

 BA.2.12.1 was responsible for 29% of new COVID-19 infections nationally last week, according to data reported Tuesday by the U.S. Centers for Disease Control and Prevention.
 And it caused 58% of reported infections in the New York region.